Small Giants: How To Know Which Expansion Strategy Is Right For Your SME

 Its importance in corporate restructuring places it at the top of the list of business growth strategies.

 A company can grow by acquiring other companies in a variety of ways.

 Small businesses might benefit from acquisitions by gaining a larger market share and increasing revenue.
 In addition, because of market consolidation, the acquisition allows a small business to establish a dominant position in the market.

 Smaller businesses can also use acquisitions to break down geographical and political barriers, expanding their operations globally.

-Market segmentation is another big business growth strategy that small businesses can use, especially in an industry or market dominated by more giant corporations.
+Market segmentation is another big business expansion strategy that small businesses can use.
+Especially in an industry or market dominated by more giant corporations.

 The small business would have to segment the market, which involves dividing it into distinct groups of customers, each with its own needs and preferences.